Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 Key Components of a Loan

-When taking a loan, it is essential to understand the different parts that make up the loan structure:
+The following are the different components that make up the loan structure:

 1. Principal Amount